PinkyPanwar/Onlinemart/README.md

 # Onlinemart
-This is an online shopping application, join us.
+This is an online shopping application, join us.We are here to devliver the best for you.